Ilyajahed/ilyajahed.github.io/cv.md

 ---

-# likely to develop and expansion

-war in middle east maybe in few days later.

 ## Tehran
-here i am in science and technology university of iran.
+Here i am in science and technology university of iran.

 ### Azadi

-- i have graduated in shahidmadani highschool in tabriz and i have entered the university since 2023/11/9.
+- I have graduated in shahid madani highschool in tabriz and i have entered the university since 2023/10/9.
-- these days of engaged and busy with my university lessons and dont have any time to take enough rest.
+- these days i am engaged and busy with my university lessons and dont have any time to take enough rest.

 My favorite website is [google](http://www.google.com).